 Can I wear glasses in the water?

 We strongly advice against wearing glasses in the surf in case they fall off!
 However, you will be able to wear them during the instruction part of the lesson on the sand.
 They can then be stored with our first aid kits on the beach whilst you’re practicing in the water.

 Newquay Activity Centre is an official affiliate for the iAM BANDS scheme, an independent ability measure designed for use within sport.
 You’ll be measured on your surfing ability by our instructors and awarded your iAM ability level at the end of the session. iAM BANDS will be available from our centre for purchase.

 Should I wear sun cream?

 How long does it take to become a good surfer?

 Surfing takes a lot of practice to get the hang of, but once you’ve got the basic skills they’re easy to build on.

-Unfortunately at this time we cannot accept bookings online, so give us a ring and we can take payment directly over the phone.
+Yes you can book directly via our website or you can give us a ring and we can take payment directly over the phone.

 CALL NOW 01637 877722 and try one of the UK’s best coastal activities with Trip Advisor’s number one provider, Newquay Activity Centre!
 Our lines are open from 8:00am until 10:00pm.